 There are basically three lavender plants suitable for zone 4.
 Be sure to check that the variety has been tagged a zone 4 lavender plant; otherwise, you will be growing an annual.

-Munstead is hardy from USDA zones 4-9 and has lovely lavender-blue flowers with narrow, green leafed foliage.
-It can be propagated via seed, stem cuttings or get plant starts from the nursery.
-This variety of lavender will grow from 12-18 inches in height and, once established, requires very little care with the exception of some winter protection.
+Munstead is hardy from USDA zones 4 to 9 and has lovely lavender-blue flowers with narrow, green leafed foliage.
+It can be propagated via seed, stem cuttings, or get plant starts from the nursery.
+This variety of lavender will grow from 12 to 18 inches (31-46 cm.) in height and once established, requires very little care with the exception of some winter protection.

 Hidicote lavender is another variety suited to zone 4 that, like Munstead, can even be grown in zone 3 with reliable snow cover or winter protection.
-Hidicote’s foliage is grey and the flowers are more purple than blue.
-It is a shorter variety than Munstead and will only get to about a foot in height.
+Hidicote’s foliage is gray, and the flowers are more purple than blue.
+It is a shorter variety than Munstead and will only get to about a foot (31 cm.) in height.

-Phenomenal is a new hybrid cold hardy lavender that thrives from zone 4-8.
-It grows much taller than either Hidicote or Munstead at 24-34 inches, with the taller flower spikes typical of hybrid lavender.
+Phenomenal is a new hybrid cold hardy lavender that thrives from zone 4 to 8.
+It grows much taller than either Hidicote or Munstead at 24 to 34 inches (61-86 cm.), with the taller flower spikes typical of hybrid lavender.
 Phenomenal is true to its name and sports silver foliage with lavender-blue blossoms and a mounding habit much like the French lavenders.
 It has the highest amount of essential oil of any lavender variety and makes an excellent ornamental specimen as well as for use in fresh or dried floral arrangements.
 While Phenomenal thrives in hot, humid summers, it is still very hardy with a reliable snow cover; otherwise, cover the plant as above.

-For a truly eye popping display, plant all three of these varieties, placing Phenomenal at the back with Munstead in the middle and Hidicote at the front of the garden.
-Space Phenomenal plants 36 inches apart, Munstead 18 inches apart, and Hidicote a foot apart for a glorious assemblage of blue to purple blossoms.
+For a truly eye-popping display, plant all three of these varieties, placing Phenomenal at the back with Munstead in the middle and Hidicote at the front of the garden.
+Space Phenomenal plants 36 inches (91 cm.) apart, Munstead 18 inches (46 cm.) apart, and Hidicote a foot (31 cm.) apart for a glorious assemblage of blue to purple blossoms.